deepgram-devs/deepgram-cli-legacy/README.md

   REPOSITORY  Repository to create a starter from

 FLAGS
+  --select  Select from the Starter library

+GLOBAL FLAGS
   -k, --key=<value>  The `DEEPGRAM_API_KEY` environment variable (or --key flag) can be supplied instead of running
                      `deepgram setup` to configure the CLI.
-  --select           Select from the Starter library

 DESCRIPTION
   Generate a Deepgram starter app.